UniBreakfast/up2require/README.md

 ...
 ```

-I hope you have **noticed that when going the first two ways you need to `require('up2require')` and call it for the upgrading procedure in every file where you're going to need it.** The reason for that being the way the normal `require(module)` function is provided for us in nodeJS - in every single file/module it's another `require` function made just to be used in it, and it is preloaded with the relative path.
+I hope you have noticed that **when going the first two ways you need to `require('up2require')` and call it for the upgrading procedure in every file where you're going to need it.** The reason for that being the way the normal `require(module)` function is provided for us in nodeJS - in every single file/module it's another `require` function made just to be used in it, and it is preloaded with the relative path.
 So, yeah, we can upgrade it once and use everywhere..., but that means it will look for the modules by the absolute path (or to be exact it will look by the path relative to the file you are upgraded it in, and I hope you are reasonable enough to do it in the entrypoint file).
 Hence the

 ### Third way
-So here we import **up2require** and upgrade the `require` with it only once - in the `index.js`.
+So here we import **up2require** and upgrade the `require` with it only once - in the `index.js` at root level in my case.
 And again no need to save the upgraded one.
 The `require` function itself stays normal, but the `.cache` object on it will have the `.untilUpdate(module)` method - that's again another alias for `watchfulRequire(module)`

 ```js
 require('up2require')(require)